 When to use a portable patient lift

-When you need to move your loved one, you want to make sure the portable lift can collapse easily and will fit into your vehicle’s or home’s storage area without having to disassemble and reassemble it.
+When you need to move your loved one, ensure the portable lift can collapse easily and will fit into your vehicle’s or home’s storage area without disassembling and reassembling it.

-- Transferring an individual from the bed to a chair.
+- I am transferring an individual from the bed to a chair.

-- Bringing an individual from the chair back to the bed.
+- I am bringing an individual from the chair back to the bed.

-- Delivering your loved one from a seated position to standing.
+- You are delivering your loved one from a seated position to a standing.

-Either way, the lift moves patients in a dignified manner, permitting it to be utilized easily both outside and inside the home.
+Either way, the lift moves patients dignifiedly, permitting it to be utilized efficiently outside and inside the home.